Things often get worse before it gets better! Part One

 Healing Crisis: Survival Guide

 The purpose of this article is to encourage you never to give up when you decide to make positive changes, but the going instead gets tough.
 Experience has taught me that you have to want healing with your heart, soul and mind to get better.
 You have to accept that you've had enough and be willing to fight for what you want.
 It's not about what others tell you; the real force comes from within.
 For example, I've seen a TV programme where extremely obese individuals proclaim that they want to lose weight.
-Despite being surrounded with the best doctors and encouragers, they continue sabotage progress by reverting to old ways.
+Despite being surrounded by the best doctors and encouragers, they continue to sabotage progress by reverting to old ways.
 Only you can make that choice to make a change, any change in life.

 However, it's often easier said than done.
 If you're trying to lose weight, be prepared for severe junk food cravings as your body adapts to a healthy you.
 If you're trying to get closer to God, maybe through fasting and prayer, expect more distractions and drama to discourage you.
 Or perhaps you're trying to leave an abusive relationship; you're likely to encounter more ill-treatment from the abuser.
 Every good deed is often countered with an adverse reaction, especially when you're still at the early stages of your journey.
-Leaving something that once used to protect or provide for you, however bad, can be accompanied by an unpleasant outcome such that you'll be tempted to revert to your old ways.
+Leaving something that once used to protect or provide for you, however flawed, can be accompanied by an unpleasant outcome such that you'll be tempted to revert to your old ways.

 I took International Business Strategy as one of my modules towards my masters.
 Mergers and Acquisitions always fascinated me.
-Was awarded a Distinction, if I may say.
+I was awarded a Distinction, if I may say.
 But how is that related to the topic under discussion?
 Learnt that mergers are fraught with complex issues that go beyond operational or financial matters.
-Human egos and different cultural problems are the leading cause behind disintegration of once-promising business relationships.
+Human egos and different cultural problems are the leading cause behind the disintegration of once-promising business relationships.

-Similarly, most people will encounter some backlash if and when they decide to make changes for better.
+Similarly, most people will encounter some backlash if they decide to make changes for the better.
 You may not be trying to leave an international business relationship, but moving away from the old into the new can be challenged by all sorts of forces.
 When the children of Israel left their oppressors, there was intense retaliation.
 As they made steps into the promised land, Pharaoh sent his best army and chariots after them.
-What I'm trying to say is that your crisis could be a sign that you're close to your destiny.
+I'm trying to say that your crisis could be a sign that you're close to your destiny.
 When all hell breaks loose, remember that it's darkest before dawn.
 Stay focused on your goals and where you ought to be, not what was.